Radio Rhema. Mostly

 it, NOT making money.
 It appeared he had no physical abilities that he

-could capitalise on with lots of hard work and training - and the desire
+could capitalise on with lots of hard work and training – or the desire

 to do so - like the two sports stars he used as examples.
 Therefore he